b1rdfr0st/Up-To-Date-Leech-Mirror-Groups/README.md

    where `MM-DD` is the current month and day.
 2. It stops when a page returns a 404 error.
 3. All unique `<a rel="author" href="...">` links are extracted and saved to [`unique_leech_mirror_links.txt`](unique_leech_mirror_links.txt).
+4. **Telegram Notification:** The script sends a formatted message to the configured Telegram channel with all collected links, project information, and relevant links.
-4. The script is scheduled to run daily via GitHub Actions, ensuring the list is always up to date.
+5. The script is scheduled to run daily via GitHub Actions, ensuring the list is always up to date.
-5. Both the README and `unique_leech_mirror_links.txt` are automatically committed and pushed to the repository after each update.
+6. Both the README and `unique_leech_mirror_links.txt` are automatically committed and pushed to the repository after each update.

 ## Usage